Kensington Cricket Club: Location

-In 1963, the City of Burnside relocated the club from the Kensington Oval to the Kensington Gardens Reserve.
+In 1963, the City of Burnside relocated the club from the Kensington Oval when ground was converted into an athletics stadium to the Kensington Gardens Reserve.
 The club has leases over the three cricket ovals, (Parkinson Oval, Ford Oval and Col. Waite Oval) in perpetuity as compensation for this relocation.

 Club history

 Kensington has an extremely rich past player history, dominated by the presence of Sir Donald Bradman and Clarrie Grimmett who played for the club in the 1930s.
-Other famous names to play for Kensington include Sam Parkinson, Peter Brinsley, John Inverarity, Kevin Wright, Brian Hurn, Ian Glover, Neil Dansie, Rex Sellers, Bob Lloyd, Ashley Woodcock, Terry Jenner, Jeff Hammond, Howard Mutton, James Brayshaw, Tim May, Jamie Siddons, Mark Cleary, Greg Blewett, Dean Waugh and Michael Klinger.
+Other famous names to play for Kensington include Sam Parkinson, Peter Brinsley, John Inverarity, Kevin Wright, Brian Hurn, Ian Glover, Neil Dansie, Rex Sellers, Bob Lloyd, Ashley Woodcock, Terry Jenner, Jeff Hammond, Howard Mutton, James Brayshaw, Tim May, Jamie Siddons, Mark Cleary, Greg Blewett, Dean Waugh, Cleve Hughes and Michael Klinger.

 Kensington has won 16 A Grade premierships and has been runner up on 6 other occasions.
 The most recent A grade premiership was in the 2010/2011 season.
 The club also won the One Day premiership currently known as the XXXX Gold One Day Cup in 2005/06, 2006/07 and 2009/10.
 Kensington also celebrated its first Twenty20 premiership, winning the 2006/07 title.

 Kensington were the second club behind Sturt Cricket Club to attempt to win all three A grade premierships in a season.
 Sturt was defeated by Kensington in the One Day final in 2005/06 and Kensington was defeated by West Torrens Cricket Club in the 2006/07 Grade Final after already claiming the One Day and Twenty20 Premierships.